pequalsmp/aws-elastic-press/README.md

 # Setup

-1. Setup the Environmental variables required to access AWS API.
+1. Configure aws-cli
-2. Pick a WordPress image/version (the default is probably outdated)
+2. Pick a WordPress image you'd like to run (the one provided in this repo is likely outdated) and update terraform.tfvars
 3. Run terraform plan
-4. Run terraform deploy
+4. Run terraform apply
-5. Wait
+5. Wait...
 6. Visit the URL printed at the bottom
+7. ...
+8. Run terraform destroy

 # Contributing